GrigoryGraborenko/neshny/README.md

 	}
 }

-// store this somewhere permanent
+// store this somewhere permanent so it persists across frames GPUEntity projectiles(
-GPUEntity projectiles(
     "Projectile", // name used for debugging
     GPUEntity::DeleteMode::MOVING_COMPACT, // no gaps but cannot trust an index to it, may be moved